Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Enforce Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor is forced to only use a certain weapon slot.
 		// - "Enforce Chance"
 		// - "Enforce Hit Mode"
-		// Requires "mt_enforce.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_enforce.sp" to work.
 		"Enforce Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.